 This Day In Writing History

 On January 29th, 1860, the legendary Russian writer Anton Chekhov was born in Taganrog, Russia.
 His father, Pavel, was a devout Orthodox Christian and choir director.
-Physically abusive to his wife and children, he made their lives hell and served as a model of hypocrisy and tyranny for his son's writings.
+He was also physically abusive to his wife and children and made their lives hell.
+Scholars believe that Pavel Chekhov served as a model of hypocrisy and tyranny for his son's writings.

 As a boy, Anton Chekhov attended a school for Greek boys and the Taganrog Gymnasium, which is now known as the Chekhov Gymnasium.
 In 1876, Chekhov's father mismanaged his finances while building a new house and bankrupted himself.

 To avoid debtor's prison, the family fled to Moscow, where oldest sons Alexander and Nikolai were attending university.
 Anton Chekhov was left behind in Taganrog to finish his schooling and work to support the family.
 His mother was devastated, both emotionally and physically drained.

 To earn money, Anton did various odd jobs; he worked as a tutor, caught birds and sold them as pets, and took up writing, selling short stories to newspapers.
 He sent all the money he could spare to his family, along with humorous letters to cheer them up.

 He became a voracious reader, delving into the works of Cervantes, Turgenev, Goncharov, Schopenhauer, and others.
 He also wrote his first play, a comic drama called Fatherless.
 He had many love affairs, including one with his teacher's wife.